serge-rgb/acid-rt/README.md

 Run samples
 -----------

 Build and run the 'samples' project.
+Left and right arrows switch between samples.

+1. Cube grid
+2. Stanford Bunny
+3. Crytek Sponza

 You can do that either through Visual Studio or through the built-in `build.bat` script. `build.bat` copies DLLs so it should be run at least once